Our lives are in our works:

 We didn’t want to confine our work to text and static visualization alone, so we decided to expand further using sound to help enhance the mood and atmosphere of each piece.
 Having self-published Chambers in traditional book form, we also decided to produce short videos of readings of the Asides complimented by music.
 Roland Taylor kindly agreed that we could use his solo piano music, as, we felt, the beautiful tone complimented what we were doing.
 Again, we selected each piece by Roland according to the aptness of the mood for the Asidescape.
 We then added soundscape effects to the readings to help enhance and contextualise the atmosphere of each Aside still further.
 While the music plays, each Scape then further changes its emphasis through shifts in shading and colour.
 The results are self-contained entities which utilize a blend of different artistic expressions that cohere within each piece.
 They attempt to interweave different sensations to create a sensory world – containing both darkness and light – that we hope you will find both pleasurable and intriguing to look at and listen to.
 Some of these pieces can be found in the Video Art section.

 Our next collection completed the following year, Pathways (2011), was compiled in the same way: twelve Asides were selected and their visual completion painted by VG.
-The difference this time was that we decided to incorporate soundscape effects with downloaded music samples, which we would then modified to our requirements.
-We then finished Follies, (2013) our third collaboration, and, although again following the same twelve piece format, it is more adventurous in style and content.
+We then finished Follies, (2013) our third collaboration, and, although again following the same twelve-piece format, it is more adventurous in style and content.
 VG used sculpture in her Scapes for the first time and PA experimented further with layout for visual effect in his Asides.
 Alcoves followed in 2014, a mainly acrylic-based collection, before a four-year hiatus due to other commitments prevented us from further work.
 2018 saw us back together and able to collaborate again.
-Consequently, we have just published our fifth collection Threads (2019), a work celebrating the materiality of embroidery in a variety of media.
-A sixth collection Thresholds has just been completed and has now been added.
-We are currently underway with our seventh collaboration, Mosaics.
+Consequently, we published our fifth collection Threads (2019), a work celebrating the materiality of embroidery in a variety of media.
+A sixth collection Thresholds (2022) has just been completed and will be the final collection in the set to appear on the website.
+We both agree that we have taken the art project as far as we can and have, consequently, decided it is completed and has expressed our intended aims.
+We think of it as our on-line gallery to share with those who happen to browse through.